grantseltzer/blog/content/blog/how-go-slices-work.md

 Running this program also confirms that the element in the original underlying array was in fact changed after running `changeElement()`.
 The note here is that despite go being pass by value (meaning the parameter `x` in `changeElement()` is a newly allocated slice), the field for the address is the same, and therefore affects the original similar to if it were pass by reference.

 The advantage of slices (as opposed to arrays) is that you can seemingly infinitely grow them.
 You'd typically do this using `append`.
 The main thing you have to understand here is that if you append to a slice with a length equal to its capacity, Go will create a whole new array with double the capacity of the original one.
-Therefore the address field that points to the array will be overwriten.
+Therefore the address field that points to the array will be overwritten.
 Further changes to the original array won't affect the new one (and the memory gets reclaimed).

 So repeating the same experiment except with an append occuring instead of changing an element will confirm a new address: